10to1/10to1.github.com/_posts/2012-01-27-creating-a-quick-look-plugin.md

 For those wondering on what Quick Look does, [here](http://www.apple.com/findouthow/mac/#quicklook) is Apple's explanation.

+In this blog post I'll show you how to...

+- create a simple Quick Look plugin

+- support a custom file type

+- debug your plugin with Xcode

 ### Setup your Xcode project

 Now let's start developing!